exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 My Jenkins experience goes back to the non-containerized era, when I was serving on a team that managed a company-wide "old-school" Jenkins instance.
-Running on a tradition VM, when our machine's neared capacity, our team would need to request a new VM, set it up manually, and ensure the proper dependencies were on the machine.
+When our machines neared capacity, our team would need to request a new VM, set it up manually, and ensure the proper dependencies were on the machine.
 Moreover, the monolithic Jenkins would routinely be in "plugin-hell", where so many plugins are installed to a single instance, they begin